Total And Marginal Utility

 Indifference Curve Analysis

 How consumer choice varies with marginal utility is sometimes depicted with indifference curves.
 Each point on an indifference curve represents a combination of products that yields the same total utility for the consumer.
-Because each consumer's purchasing power is limited, this budget constraint, represented by a budget line, limits the choices that the consumer can actually make.
+Because each consumer's purchasing power is limited, this budget constraint, represented by a budget line, limits the choices consumers make.

 This yields the above budget line.